 Bride: Can’t Help Falling in Love

-SCENARIO 3 a non-denominational wedding ceremony.
+A non-denominational wedding ceremony.
 Perhaps you are getting married at a winery or golf course, at a non-religious ceremony.
 How does this affect the choice of music for the processional, and the ceremony in general?
 The short answer is that it does not-you are able to choose anything that your heart and imagination desires.
 Also keep in mind that while we have one of the largest lists of pop and modern music in Canada, if there is something that is not on our list, we can most likely create a custom arrangement and learn new songs, at a very small additional charge.
 Here is an example of this scenario:

 Wedding party: Beatles: Here There and Everywhere